JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness

+\item A notion of \emph{refutational normalization}, an approach to normalization that internalizes the behavior of the inclusion rules and is optimized for the fast detection of the cases where the normalized term is unsatisfiable, without sacrificing the complementary cases.

-Point (3) above does not mean that our approach is as efficient as the incomplete rule-based approach in general: when a judgment is not rule-provable, our approach may be slower than the incomplete rule-based approach, since our approach performs a complete exploration of possible proofs.
-However, point (3) says that, in the positive cases that are covered by the rule-based approach, our approach adds no extra cost.
+\item A proof that, on \emph{rule-provable} judgments --- those where inclusion can be proved by the rule-based approach --- our complete algorithm is as efficient as the incomplete rule-based one.
+On judgments that are not rule-provable our approach may be slower, since it performs a complete proof search, but on the rule-provable cases it adds no extra cost.

+\item A targeted experimental evaluation, showing that the approach attains the completeness of witness generation together with the efficiency of the rule-based approach, making it possible to treat use cases that were out of reach for the previous state of the art. \end{enumerate} \ecolor

+\mrevone{Beyond the algorithm itself, the paper carries a methodological lesson.
+The normalization of $\qall : [ S_1, \{ \qnot : S_2 \} ]$ and the rule-based comparison of $S_1$ with $S_2$ are commonly regarded as two unrelated processes, with complementary strengths.
+We show in this paper that the former can in fact be implemented so as to mirror the latter, combining the advantages of the two approaches.
+This is the main idea behind our algorithm, and it may have applicability beyond JSON Schema inclusion.}{1.1,1.14, 4.1}